shanicohen1902/tikal-data-engineering-workshop/readme.md

 **Objective**: Understand how to use dbt seeds to load CSV data into the dbt project.

 ### Instructions:
-1. Create a new directory in your dbt project named `data`.
-2. Save the usage and service cost CSV data as `usage.csv` and `service_costs.csv` respectively in the `data` directory.
-3. Define the seed configuration in `dbt_project.yml` to specify the file paths and any necessary configurations.
-4. Run the command `dbt seed` to load the data into your dbt project.
+1. Run the command `dbt seed` to load the data into your dbt project.
-5. Verify the data is loaded correctly by querying the tables in your database.
+1. Verify the data is loaded correctly by querying the tables in your database.

 ### Hint:
 - Use the `dbt seed --help` command to understand the options available for seeding data.